zk4x/zyx/zyx/STYLE.md

 that is ~20% percent should be comments, but more like 50% in complex code and algorithms.

 Always use explicit return keyword, just to make code more readable.

+Try to not get slowed down by the inferiority of your language.
+For example Rust does not implement Hash or Eq, Ord for floats.
+Just use ordered float crate and accept everything bad about it (horrible syntax, slower performance).
+Another example is lifetimes.
+Try to use lifetimes very rarely, do not go into complex lifetime annotations, just use global variables or Rc/Arc.
+Another example is orphan rule, just do to not use traits if possible.
+Use procedural programming like if you are writing c.